cjdbarlow/Part-One/pain.md

     * Descending inhibitory input reduces nociceptive transmission
     Basis of "gate control" theory.
 Descending input increased with:
       * Touch
-      Aβ 'touch' fibres stimulate inhibitory interneurones in the dorsal horn, 'closing the gate' by increasing **descending inhibition** and prevent signals from peripheral C fibres from rising to the thalamus.
+      Aβ 'touch' fibres stimulate inhibitory interneurons in the dorsal horn, 'closing the gate' by increasing **descending inhibition** and prevent signals from peripheral C fibres from rising to the thalamus.
       * Arousal
       * Opioid receptors
       Particularly MOP (pre- and post-synaptically).
-        * **Opioids** act presynaptically to reduce Substance P and glutamine release.
+        * **Opioids** act pre-synaptically to reduce Substance P and glutamine release.
       * α<sub>2</sub> receptors
       **Clonidine**, **tricyclic antidepressants**, **noradrenaline-reuptake inhibitors**, and endogenous catecholamines.
       * **Gabapentin and pregabalin** inhibit presynaptic neurotransmitter release